jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/open-application-letter-2018.md

 <span class="message">
 <!--
-I already resigned from my current job because the project I am currently involved in is almost finished (I will be leaving in the middle of February 2018).
+The project I am currently involved in is almost finished, and I'm going to resign in the first week of February. (after my resignation, I will be needing a month before I can leave)
 <br /><br />
 -->
-The project I am currently involved in is almost finished, and I'm going to resign in the first week of February. (after my resignation, I will be needing a month before I can leave)
+I already resigned from my current job because the project I am currently involved in is almost finished (I will be leaving in the end of February 2018) so please don't be alarmed about this "open application letter" thing.
-<br /><br />
-...So please don't be alarmed about this "open application letter" thing.
 I promise that when I get hired at your company, I will not be entertaining job offers from other companies while I'm still employed at your company. :smile:
 <br /><br />
 My purpose for this open application letter is only to make it easy for me to apply for jobs, and to make it easy for recruiters to determine if my current skillset matches with what their team currently needs.
 <!--